amramer/realtime-vision-captioning/README.md

 ## Why This Matters

-Understanding visual data at a semantic level is critical for building intelligent, user-facing AI systems.
-Image captioning, visual question answering, and image classification enable machines to describe, reason about, and act on visual information.
-These capabilities are widely used in accessibility tools, interactive applications, and automated perception systems.
-This repository demonstrates how such models can be applied in both offline notebooks and realtime applications.
+Semantic understanding of visual data is a foundational capability for modern, user-facing AI systems.
+Tasks such as image captioning, visual question answering, and image classification allow machines to describe scenes, answer questions about visual content, and identify objects with high confidence.

+These techniques power real-world applications including accessibility tools, interactive AI interfaces, and automated perception systems.
+This repository demonstrates how such models can be applied both in **offline experimentation** and **realtime interactive settings**.

 ---